-The Franklin D. Roosevelt Memorial is located near West Basin Drive, on the National Mall.
+The Franklin D. Roosevelt Memorial is near West Basin Drive on the National Mall.
 The main part of the memorial remains open 24 hours a day and members of the interpretive ranger staff are on site from 9:30 a.m. to 10 p.m. daily, except Christmas Day.
-The bookstore operates from 9 a.m. to 6 p.m. daily.
-Visitors should be aware that restroom facilities close by 10 p.m.
-All areas of the National Mall are wheelchair accessible, and each site has one wheelchair, which is available on a first come, first-served basis.
+The bookstore operates from 9 a.m. to 8 p.m. daily, cherry blossom season to Labor Day; and until 6 p.m. from Labor Day to cherry blossom season.
+Restroom facilities close by 10 p.m.
+All areas of the National Mall are wheelchair accessible and each site has one wheelchair, which is available on a first come, first-served basis.
 For wheelchairs at the FDR Memorial, contact a park ranger or bookstore staff member.